intel/auto-round/auto_round/mllm/README.md

     autoround.save_quantized(output_dir, format='auto_round', inplace=True)
 ```

-- `dataset`: the dataset for quantization training. default to NeelNanda/pile-10k.
-For llava dataset, currently limited support llava_conv_58k, llava_instruct_80k and llava_instruct_150k.
+- `dataset`: the dataset for quantization training. current support NeelNanda/pile-10k,llava_conv_58k,llava_instruct_80k and llava_instruct_150k.
 It can be a custom one.
+Please note that the effectiveness of the Llava calibration dataset has only been validated on five models so far.

 - `quant_nontext_module`: whether to quantize non-text module, e.g. vision component.